 These are great benefits for your dog, but what about you?
 Most dog water fountains hold a lot more water than a dog bowl.
 That means you don’t need to fill them as often, and it’s less likely your dog will run out of water.

 All in all, a dog water dispenser is just a smarter choice for you and your dog than a bowl.

-Now that you’ve decided to buy a dog water fountain let’s talk about the different types of dispensers.
+Now that you’ve decided to buy a dog water fountain let’s talk about the different types of drinking fountains.
 Each type has pros and cons, so you should decide which type is best for you.
-Then, you can decide which large dog water dispenser of that type is the best.
+Then, you can decide which large pet fountain of that type is the best.

 These are the simplest, cheapest, most common dog water dispensers.
 Most often, you fill a jug with water and flip it upside down into the bowl.
 This maintains a constant water level as dogs drink from it.

 A gravity water dispenser will help you fill your dog’s water bowl less often.
 However, it doesn’t qualify as running water.
 Therefore, it doesn’t have all the same benefits as other dog water fountains.

 Gravity dispensers are a cheap option for ensuring your dog doesn’t run out of water.
 It’s a good choice if you fear your dog will empty their water bowl when you aren’t around.

 An electric dog fountain is the best choice to give your dog access to fresh running water.
 Not only do they keep water flowing, but they usually also have filters to keep the water clean.

 Electric fountains tend to be the most expensive type.
 However, they offer the most benefits.
 There is a wide variety of styles and types to suit any home décor.